 In 2007 Leah Culver and Kevin Rose launched Pownce, a personal microblogging service similar to Twitter, but with a very different approach.
 It was a web app first and foremost and because it didn’t need to rely on SMS, it had support for rich content.

 I loved Pownce.
 I thought it was a lot nicer than Twitter and offered more features that I found valuable.
-They used Adobe Flex to create a desktop client, which made the experience feel nicer.
+They used Adobe Flex to create a desktop client, which made the experience feel native.
 However, they failed to achieve the marketshare of Twitter and eventually sold to Six Apart.

 The people that bought in on Pownce really loved it.
 But the world was dominated by Facebook and Twitter was growing.
 It’s sad that Pownce didn’t stick around, but I’ll always remember the small community I had there.